-Midwest battleground states tap candidates for midterm elections.
+Midwest battleground states tap candidates for midterm elections

 Beyond the Upper Midwest, Connecticut and Vermont also held primaries on Tuesday.

-In Vermont, unofficial results showed Christine Hallquist had become the first openly transgender person to win a major U.S. party nomination for statewide office in the Democratic governor’s primary.
+In Vermont, unofficial results showed Christine Hallquist as the first openly transgender person to win a major U.S. party nomination for statewide office in the Democratic governor’s primary.

 Senator Bernie Sanders, the former presidential candidate, easily won that state’s Democratic Senate primary.
-However Sanders, as he has done before, is expected to decline the nomination and run as an independent.
+But Sanders, as before, is expected to decline the nomination and run as an independent.

-Reporting by James Oliphant; Additional reporting by David Gaffen in NEW YORK; Editing by Jonathan Oatis, Lisa Shumaker and Paul Tait
+Reporting by Brendan O'Brien in Milwaukee and James Oliphant in Washington; Additional reporting by David Gaffen in NEW YORK; Editing by Paul Tait and Clarence Fernandez